specificationeffectiveness/JSS/README.md

 # Siesta

-**Siesta (Specification Implementation for Expressing Software Temporal Assertions)** é uma linguagem minimalista projetada para expressar propriedades de comportamento.
+**Siesta (Specification Implementation for Expressing Software Temporal Assertions)** is a minimalist language designed for expressing behavioral properties.
-Ela é construída sobre **Java**, aproveitando a familiaridade que muitos desenvolvedores já têm.
+It is built on top of **Java**, leveraging the familiarity many developers already have with the language.
-O foco do Siesta é incluir apenas os elementos essenciais para expressar diferentes tipos de propriedades, priorizando a simplicidade em vez da generalidade.
+Siesta focuses on including only the essential elements required to express different types of properties, prioritizing simplicity over generality.

 ---

 ## Replication Package

-Os resultados completos do artigo estão em [`results/`](./results), que serve como **Replication Package**.
+The complete results of the article are available in [`results/`](./results), which serves as the **Replication Package**.
-Veja o sumário em [`results/REPLICATION_PACKAGE.md`](./results/REPLICATION_PACKAGE.md).
+See the summary in [`results/REPLICATION_PACKAGE.md`](./results/REPLICATION_PACKAGE.md).

 ---

-## Estrutura do Repositório
+## Repository Structure

-- [`property-db-msl`](./property-db-msl): dataset de propriedades do **PropertyDB**, além do documento de especificação da linguagem.
+- [`property-db-msl`](./property-db-msl): dataset of properties from **PropertyDB**, along with the language specification document.
-- [`results`](./results): protótipo da ferramenta, projetos com seus respectivos logs e dados/resultados coletados no experimento.
+- [`results`](./results): tool prototype, projects with their respective logs, and additional data/results collected during the experiment.
-- [`sample`](./sample): projeto de exemplo já configurado com a ferramenta, especificando uma propriedade de amostra ([`StringBuilder_ThreadSafe`](https://github.com/runtimeverification/property-db/blob/master/annotated-java-api/java/lang/StringBuilder_ThreadSafe.mop)).
+- [`sample`](./sample): a sample project already configured with the tool, specifying one example property ([`StringBuilder_ThreadSafe`](https://github.com/runtimeverification/property-db/blob/master/annotated-java-api/java/lang/StringBuilder_ThreadSafe.mop)).
-- [`site`](./site): informações sobre os experimentos e visão geral.
-Detalhes disponíveis em:
+- [`site`](./site): information and overview of the experiments.
+More details can be found at:
   👉 [https://specificationeffectiveness.github.io/JSS/site/main.html](https://specificationeffectiveness.github.io/JSS/site/main.html)

 ---